Buyer Beware “For Sale by Owner” (Initial)

 David Hanna (Response)

-Good advice.
-Bottom line, don’t go it alone.
+Good advice from the Marasco Nesselbush firm: Bottom line, don’t go it alone.
 An attorney or Realtor can help with issues that are “slipped” into a sales Contract.
 More advice: get a Survey!

 SJ O’Connor (Response)

 Solid advice.
 Thank you for taking the time to write it up.